mikeridgill/ptm_connectivity_and_density/README.md

 1.  output from the PTM;
 2.  information describing the release sites; and,
-3.  parameters describing how this programme will run and determine desired output.
+3.  parameters describing how this programme will run and determine desired output (see [./input_files/parameters.mat](parameters.mat)).

 The programmes will read these accompanying files when running.
-The paths to the first two files in the list should be included within the third file in the list, which is included as an argument when running this programme.
+The paths to the first two files in the list should be included within the third file in the list (open [./input_files/parameters.mat](parameters.mat) in MATLAB to see this), which is included as an argument when running this programme.
 For example:

     python plot_connectivity.py parameters.mat